MlleFabulous/DA387ALaborationer/README.md

 #14 Started working on DifferenceFragment and added some TODOs.

 #15 Finished functionality and worked out some bugs.
 Only minor adjustments in the .xml-filer for tweaking proper alignment and sizing for the pictures.

+#16 Built UI and working on fuctionality, flashlight and automatic screen adjustment works well and the app can now request permission and check if it has permission.